m2lines/gz21_ocean_momentum/README.md

+# Processing data
+run `python3 cmip26.py --paramsfile cmip_runparams.json` to perform preprocessing of data.
+Fetches dataset as defined by defaults or in runparams json file, processes, and saves to mlflow.

 # General code documentation

 In order to keep track of script runs, we have used MLFLOW (https://mlflow.org/) to organize our code.
 In particular we define three important types